fcaplette/lister/README.md

-# projectManager
+# Listr

-An app to manage your project and see dependencies
+An app to manage your list of todos.
+Open source.